 Last year my school invested in some Digital Signage.
-We bought our kit from Net Communications in Enniscorthy and took it for a test drive.
 In the article, I wanted to share some of the ways we’ve been using the Digital Signage and how it has added to our communication system in the school.

 For those who haven’t head of Digital Signage, you will definitely have seen it!
 Look around many shopping centres and you’ll find signs with advertisements on large video screens and that’s digital signage.
 Many different shops use them to showcase their products.
 There are a few schools around the country who also use Digital Signage to share information.